Mertiq/Color-Switch/README.md

 ## How to open in Unity?

-Create a 2D game project in Unity the download those files and import into your game.
+Create a 2D game project in Unity.
+Download those files and import into your game.

 ### Prerequisites